Events, birthdays and anniversaries for 4 February

 1990: New Zealand cricketer Richard Hadlee became first player to take 400 wickets in Test cricket.

 1991: Winnie Mandela went on trial in Johannesburg on eight charges relating to kidnap of four township youths, one of whom was later killed.

 1992: A coup d’état is led by Hugo Chávez Frías, against Venezuelan president Carlos Andrés Pérez.

 1998: An earthquake measuring 6.1 on the Richter Scale in northeast Afghanistan killed more than 5,000.

 2002: Cancer Research UK, the world’s largest independent cancer research charity, was founded.

-2003: The Federal Republic of Yugoslavia was officially renamed “Serbia and Montenegro” and adopted a new constitution.
+2003: The Federal Republic of Yugoslavia was officially renamed to “Serbia and Montenegro” and adopted a new constitution.

-2009: It was announced that Carol Thatcher, the daughter of former prime minister Baroness Thatcher, will no longer work on BBC’s The One Show after it was revealed she referred to a tennis player as a “golliwog” backstage during filming of the programme.
+2009: It was announced that Carol Thatcher, the daughter of former prime minister Baroness Thatcher, would no longer work on BBC’s The One Show after it was revealed she referred to a tennis player as a “golliwog” backstage during filming of the programme.

 Alice Cooper (born Vincent Damon Furnier), rock singer, 67; Gabrielle Anwar, British actress, 45; Granville Gordon, 13th Marquess of Huntly, premier marquess of Scotland and chief of the House of Gordon, 71; Natalie Imbruglia, singer and actor, 40; Dara O’Briain, Irish comedian and television presenter, 43; Dan Quayle, American politician, 68; Kimberly Wyatt, singer and dancer (Pussycat Dolls), 33.